megedsh/TransactionTaxCalculator/README.md

 # TransactionTaxCalculator

 Calculating financial transaction sum and tax (VAT)

-This started as a project for lerning Unit Tests, then to lern the Stratagy Pattern, and finly lerning some git/github source control.
+This started as a project for learning Unit Tests, then to learn the Strategy Pattern, and finely learning some git/github source control.

-The code functionality is ver simple,
+The code functionality is very simple
 Input:
-- Enumerble transaction lines , which contains, Id, Tax rate, Tax code, Qtuantity, and line total.
+- Enumerable transaction lines , which contains, Id, Tax rate, Tax code, Quantity, and line total.
-- Global discounts (ammount or percentage, not both)
+- Global discounts (amount or percentage, not both)

 Output:
 An object containing